Please click here to view a video report on the OM's 2013-2014 season.

 Yukari Cousineau, who plays the violin and the viola with equal ease, has been performing on stage for over 25 years.
 Her talent blossomed early and she now displays the experience, profound musical maturity and virtuosity that make her an exceptional violinist.

 As an 11 year old chamber player, she played solo violin in the world premiere of Alcides Lanza’s Modulos III.
 At 12, she made her first tour as a soloist, interpreting Vivaldi’s Four Seasons in several Québec cities.
 In 1987 and 1992, Cousineau toured in France.
-She visited France again in 1999, performing a recital of works for solo violin in Bourges that included works by Ysaÿe, Prokofiev and Bach.
+In 1999, she returned to Bourges, France, where she gave a recital of works for solo violin (Ysaÿe, Prokofiev and Bach).
+She repeated the experience in 2010, playing works by Bach, Paganini, Telemann, and Ysaÿe.

 Since her earliest childhood, Yukari has always been immersed in chamber and orchestral music.
 Born into a family of musicians, she is the daughter of Jean Cousineau and the niece of François Cousineau and Luc Cousineau.
 Her journey as a violinist began at the age of five, when she began intensive study of the instrument under her father's tutelage.
 Jean Cousineau founded Les Petits Violons music school and is one of the famous Parisian professor René Benedetti’s pupils (Benedetti also trained Christian Ferras, Jean-Jacques Kantorow and Sir Neville Marriner, among others).
 Without interrupting her intensive musical training, she also studied literature and philosophy before moving on to study violin with Martin Foster of the Université du Québec à Montréal’s music department.
 Upon completion of her studies, she earned the highest mark ever granted on a final exam, which remains to this day, the highest mark the department has ever given for any instrument.
 She was twice selected for the Radio-Canada series Jeunes artistes, and later continued her studies with Jean-Jacques Kantorow (

-Cousineau is also in demand as a violin and viola player in the world of show business: she has played for Ginette Reno, Diane Dufresne, Rock Voisine, Diana Ross, Dave Brubeck, François Cousineau, Boule Noire, Isabelle Boulay, Gregory Charles, Henri Dès, Lara Fabian, Marie-Élaine Thibert, Bori, Corneliu, among others.
-She has participated in numerous recordings for television and feature-length film scores such as Noces de papier (principal violin), Le Secret de ma mère (viola solo), Head in the Clouds (principal violin with the Orchestre Métropolitain), Roméo et Juliette, Un Homme et son péché and Cheech.
+Cousineau has also played in numerous events in the world of show business: she has played for Ginette Reno, Diane Dufresne, Rock Voisine, Diana Ross, Dave Brubeck, François Cousineau, Boule Noire, Isabelle Boulay, Gregory Charles, Henri Dès, Lara Fabian, Marie-Élaine Thibert, Bori, Corneliu, etc. She has participated in numerous recordings for television and feature-length film scores such as Noces de papier (principal violin), Le Secret de ma mère (viola solo), Head in the Clouds (principal violin with the Orchestre Métropolitain), Roméo et Juliette, Un Homme et son péché and Cheech.

 A violin virtuoso… with a praiseworthy musical intellect.